Northern Virginia and

 Several months ago, we analyzed over 1,700 arrests in Fairfax County, and published an infographic to compare the frequencies of various types of charges over a period of several months.
 The data from those arrests?
 It all came from Summer, 2013 arrest records released by Fairfax County.
 This post looks at the frequency of Fairfax County DWI and reckless driving arrests in December.
 Both of these offenses are punishable by a fine of up to $2,500 and 12 months in jail (although a DWI could be considered a felony).
-Please consult with a local Fairfax DUI lawyer if charged, or local Quincy – serving Fairfax criminal lawyer.
+Please consult with a local Fairfax DUI lawyer if charged, or local Abingdon – serving Fairfax criminal lawyer.

 Fairfax County Reckless Driving and DWI Charges: Results from our Virginia Criminal Attorney

 After analyzing approximately 1,738 arrest records earlier this year, it was determined that:

 - DWI and DWI-related offenses accounted for about 6.5% of total arrests

 - Reckless Driving accounted for 6.7% of total arrests